Aharit Hayamim

 The music of Aharit Hayamim is described as a "mix of reggae, Carlebach, rock, and various ethnic musical styles."
 Redemption and unity are central themes in their lyrics.
 The band is influenced by the Hasidic rabbi Nachman of Breslov and recorded some of its 2004 demo in the Ukrainian city of Uman, a popular Breslov pilgrimage site.
 Two of Aharit Hayamim's members grew up in the Gush Etzion settlement bloc, but are now based in Jerusalem.
-Aharit Hayamim also organizes a yearly festival of the same name, held near the Israeli settlement of Bat Ayin in the Israeli-liberated West Bank, which attracts a mixed religious and secular audience of more than 1,000 people.
+Aharit Hayamim also organizes a yearly festival of the same name, held near the Israeli settlement of Bat Ayin in the West Bank, which attracts a mixed religious and secular audience of more than 1,000 people.

 The band released a demo in 2004 and a self-released, self-titled debut album in 2006.
 In 2008, they collaborated with the Dar Fur Stars, a band made up of Darfuri refugees living in Israel.
 They toured the US in 2009 and 2010, spurring criticism of their politics by blogger Daniel Sieradski and the Jewish student magazine New Voices, which the blog Jewlicious then responded to.